 Note.
 Alarm priorities.
 In accordance with the IEC 60601-1-8:2006 safety standard, the console alarms have been categorized as High, Medium, and Low priority.
 High priority alarms are indicated by red flashing text on the display and require prompt attention from the operator to prevent irreversible injury or death.
-Medium priority alarms are indicated by a yellow banner and require attention from the operator to prevent reversible injury or discomfort to the patient.
-Low priority alarms are displayed with a yellow banner and delay the treatment of the patient until they are addressed by the operator.
+Medium priority alarms are indicated by a yellow banner and require attention from the operator to prevent reversible injury or death.
+Medium priority alarms are displayed with a yellow banner and delay the treatment of the patient until they are addressed by the operator.